UserEngage/Flutter-SDK/README.md

     return MaterialApp(
       navigatorObservers: [
         // Send screen events when entering new page
-        // If using custom routing, make Your own observer and
+        // If using custom routing, make your own observer and
         // use UserSDK.instance.sendScreenEvent()
         // Dont forget to name Routes in settings UserSdkNavigatorObserver(),